apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

 ```

 The `docker-compose` environment follow these steps:
 1. Import `init-system-environment` file for help build service and execute steps.
+Each line of the file content is an environment variable, and the key value is separate by "=".
 1. Start the `docker-compose` services.
 1. Check the services' healthiness.
 1. Wait until all services are ready according to the interval, etc.